Work is good for your bank balance but bad for your health, right?

 Wrong.
 The characteristics of work – activity, social interaction, identity and status – are proven to be beneficial for our physical and mental health.

-The latest scientific evidence shows that people in work tend to enjoy happier and healthier lives than people who are out of work.
+Recent research shows that people in work tend to enjoy happier and healthier lives than people who are out of work.

 These are the conclusions of a 2006 review of more than 400 scientific studies on the relationship between work and health, entitled "Is work good for your health and wellbeing?"